 Karl Stirner Arts Trail and the Tree of 40 Fruit

 In November 2016, van Aken was joined by members of the Lafayette and Easton communities on the Karl Stirner Arts Trail to plant a Stanley Prune Plum (Prunus domestica).
 This tree will serve as the base.
 Over the next three years, budstock from 40 different heirloom and antique stone fruit trees will be collected from local orchards and grafted onto the base to create a unique “Tree of 40 Fruit” for Easton.

 Sam van Aken, born and raised in Reading, Pa., grew up on a small dairy farm surrounded by cherry and peach orchards.
 His multidisciplinary practice includes sculpture, video, and installation art, exploring the intersections between nature and culture.
 He is the 2017 Detwiller Visiting Artist and the Karl Stirner Arts Trail Artist-in-Residence.
 Streuobstwiese is presented in conjunction with the Stirner Arts Trail “Tree of 40 Fruit” project.
-Van Aken is Graduate Coordinator and Associate Professor of Art at Syracuse University.
+Van Aken iis Associate Professor of Art at Syracuse University.
 He is represented by Ronald Feldman Fine Arts in New York